The MRI is developing an approach for assessing sustainable mountain development using the Sustainable Development Goals framework.

 An evidence-informed preliminary assessment of a SDG indicator subset tailored to a SMD context was performed in a desktop study from September to December 2017.
 Data availability and possibilities to disaggregate SDG indicator data to meaningful spatial contexts for SMD were assessed.
-The preliminary report is currently being reviewed internally and will be published as working paper in collaboration with CDE in Q3 of 2018.

 EXPERT SURVEY AND WORKSHOP 2018